Language

 2

-Use the slider or type in the amount you can pay above and beyond all minimum payments each month.
-This extra amount gets applied to your target debt based on the selected strategy.
+Drag the slider or type into Extra Monthly Payment the amount you can pay above and beyond every minimum.
+This extra is what accelerates your payoff and powers the snowball effect.

 3